Open-source indications & warning (I&W) intelligence

-We analyze open-source signals across the internet to identify early indicators of airstrikes, missile launches, and emerging threats.
+Said Horizon analyzes open-source signals across the internet to detect early indicators of airstrikes, missile launches, drone attacks, and emerging kinetic threats — hours before they appear in mainstream intelligence feeds.

-Used for early warning, anomaly detection, and signal prioritization across fragmented data sources.
+Used for early warning, indications & warning (I&W), anomaly detection, and threat signal prioritization across fragmented global data sources.

 Detect Predict Prioritize Protect